giancosta86/hermes/README.md

 - `Language` is a semantically useful type alias for `string`

-- `LocaleLike` - can be either a [BCP47](https://en.wikipedia.org/wiki/IETF_language_tag) **language tag** string or an `Ìntl.Locale` object
+- `LocaleLike` - can be either a [BCP47](https://en.wikipedia.org/wiki/IETF_language_tag) **language tag** string or an `Ìntl.Locale` object; its namespace provides:

-- `localeNuances` is an array containing the i18n-related properties of an `Intl.Locale` instance _except_ the `language` attribute
+  - `languageFacets`: an array containing the i18n-related attribute names of an `Intl.Locale` instance _except_ the `language` attribute

-- `ensureLocale()` takes a `LocaleLike` and always returns an `Intl.Locale`
+  - `toLocale()` takes a `LocaleLike` and always returns an `Intl.Locale`

-- `ensureLanguageTag()` takes a `LocaleLike` and returns its BCP47 language tag
+  - `toLanguageTag()` takes a `LocaleLike` and returns its BCP47 language tag

-- `getLocaleDistance()` takes two `LocaleLike`, converts them to `Intl.Locale` and returns:
+  - `getDistance()` takes two `LocaleLike`, converts them to `Intl.Locale` and returns:

     - `Number.POSITIVE_INFINITY` if the two `language` attributes are different

-  - `0` if all the other i18n-related attributes (`localeNuances`) are equal, otherwise `+1` is added for every non-matching attribute
+    - `0` if all the other i18n-related attributes (`languageFacets`) are equal, otherwise `+1` is added for every non-matching attribute

+  - `createProximityContext()`: creates a context for a `ProximityMap` based

-- `BilingualLibrary` is a library of `BilingualDictionary` instances and can be built via static methods; additionally, `Phrase` is just a type alias for `string` that identifies each side of a dictionary translation.
+- `DictionaryLibrary` is a container of virtually illimited `Dictionary` instances, can only be built via static methods.

-  Each dictionary can be retrieved from a library via a `LocaleLike` - not necessarily via an exact match, but by _proximity_: the dictionary registered with the _most matching_ locale (shorter or longer) is returned; the proximity is computed with `getLocaleDistance()`, as described above.
+  Each dictionary can be retrieved from a library via `getDictionary(LocaleLike)` - not necessarily via an exact match, but by _proximity_: the dictionary registered with the _most matching_ locale (shorter or longer) is returned; proximity is computed with `LocaleLike.getDistance()`, as described above.

-  The registered locales are returned by the `locales` properties; if a library is requested an unregistered locale, an empty dictionary is returned.
+  The registered locales are returned by the `streamLocales()` method; if a library is requested an unregistered locale, an empty dictionary is returned - so translations will always return the requested phrase itself.

-- `BilingualDictionary` contains:
+- The `Dictionary` interface provides:

-  - a `get(<phrase string>)` method, to return the related translation registered for that dictionary; if a translation is not registered, the original phrase itself is returned
+  - `translate(<phrase string>)`: to return the translation registered for the given phrase; if a translation is not registered, the original phrase itself is returned

-  - a `toRawTranslations()`: returns an object whose keys are the phrases registered, with the related translations as values; the returned type is `RawTranslations`
+  - `toRawTranslations()`: returns an object whose keys are the registered phrases, with the related translations as values; the returned type is `RawTranslations`

 ## Further references